 This fire is supplied with 15 ceramic pebbles.
-Lay the pabbles out and put the four largest to one side.
 The pebbles may vary slightly in size, shape and colour, in order to allow a realistic layout.
 Fit the tapered brick pad into the securing brackets in the upper area of the firebox.
 Place the large brick panel against the rear of the firebox.